eriklonnroth/newbscraping/README.md

 - Cursor IDE with the Python extension, available at cursor.com (new users get free trial of Pro)

 Everything else is handled automatically by the AI assistant!

+**👉 Check out `START_HERE.md` to begin your web scraping journey!**

+That file contains a simple questionnaire that will guide you through defining your scraping requirements.
+Once you've completed it, Cursor AI will take over and create the necessary scripts to extract your data.